perdlemo1234/DataBricks_X_DataFactory/README.md

 - Lower impact on system performance during loading time.
 ---
 ## _Medallion Procedure ( in Databricks ) - Basically, what's the logic behind the code?:_
+Upon explaining the unique layers and loading methods, we can finally employ , test , and verify data transformations at each major data layer.

 _Bronze -> Silver:_